mckennalab/FlashFry/README.md

 tar xf quickstart_data.tar.gz
 ```

-then run database creation (this should take a few minutes):
+then run the database creation step (this should take a few minutes, takes ~137 seconds on my laptop):

 ```shell
 mkdir tmp